galaxyproject/training-material/topics/data-science/tutorials/gnmx-lecture3/tutorial.md

 > <comment-title>A note on <tt>while True</tt></comment-title>
 >
 >In Python, the while loop is used to repeatedly execute a block of code as long as a certain condition is true.
-The while True statement is a special case where the loop will run indefinitely, until a break statement is encountered inside the loop.
+The while True statement is a special case where the loop will run indefinitely until a break statement is encountered inside the loop.
 >
 >Here is an example of a while True loop:
 >